An Identification Of Effective Renewal Strategies For Small Private Liberal Arts Colleges

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Grinnell, Robert Eugene, "An Identification Of Effective Renewal Strategies For Small Private Liberal Arts Colleges" (1983).
 Higher Education - Dissertations.
-Paper 28.
+28.